 The Lake Louise parking lot is 46 minutes from Banff and just over 2 hours from Calgary.
 Take the TransCanada Highway 1 west, then exit toward Lake Louise.
 Turn left towards the village of Lake Louise then continue on Lake Louise Drive until you reach the parking lot.

-The parking lot will fill up fast in the summer.
+The Lake Louise parking lot will fill up fast in the summer.
 If you are visiting Banff National Park in the summer, we recommend that you arrive before 9 am even on a weekday.

 Note: In 2021, Parks Canada implemented mandatory paid parking from June to mid-October for the Lake Louise Lakeshore parking lot.
 The rate for paid parking in Lake Louise is $11.70 per vehicle per day.

-As you walk from the Lake Louise parking lot, past the popular lakefront photo ops with Lake Louise brilliantly blue in the background, you’ll find the Lake Agnes trailhead just past the Chateau Lake Louise hotel.
+As you walk from the Lake Louise parking lot, past the popular lakefront photo ops with Lake Louise brilliantly blue in the background, you’ll find the Lake Agnes trailhead just past the Chateau Lake Louise hotel – one of the best hotels in Lake Louise.

 As the main walking trail forks, the Lake Louise Lakeshore trail and the Plain of the Six Glaciers hike are to the left, while the Lake Agnes tea house trail is to the right.